LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 been open for this many seconds the generic stop-loss, take-profit and trailing stop rules from the "손절/익절/TS 조건" card take precedence over the strategy-specific formula.
 This helps prevent very long holds.
+Positions now store their entry time as a numeric epoch timestamp rather than an ISO string.